MicrosoftDocs/visualfsharpdocs/docs/conceptual/list.forall2['t1,'t2]-function-[fsharp].md

 `true` if all of the pairs of elements satisfy the predicate.
 Otherwise, returns `false`.

 ## Remarks
 The predicate is applied to matching elements in the two collections.
 If any application returns `false` then the overall result is `false` and no further elements are tested.
 Otherwise, if one collection is longer than the other then the `System.ArgumentException` exception is raised.
-Otherwise, **true** is returned.
+Otherwise, `true` is returned.

 This function is named `ForAll2` in compiled assemblies.
 If you are accessing the function from a .NET language other than F#, or through reflection, use this name.

 ## Example

-The following code example illustrates the use of List.forall2.

 [!code-fsharp[Main](snippets/fslists/snippet4.fs)]